kacollins/lightning-talk/README.md

 * Nobody can “well actually” you

 # Talk to the leaders of your favorite user groups
-* They probably need speakers - ask them to talk through some topic ideas with you
+* They probably need speakers.
+Ask them to talk through some topic ideas with you
 * Tell them you're interested in being on a panel or just reading the announcements
 * Volunteer to help out with meetups to get a feel for how they work